Increase the Value of your Frontline with a Customer Service Evaluation.

 - Scoring Rules

 We build customized scoring systems to capture the nuances of your different types of interactions.
-For example, tech support is scored differently than a prospect call or an account management call.
 We develop as many scoring rules as needed to ensure accuracy while keeping simplicity in mind.

 - Certified, Proven Quality

-Based on a statistically valid sample of your calls, emails, or chats, we show how you measure up.
-When your interactions score 85 or higher, we award you with an independent certification stating that you offer superior customer service.
+We use a statistically valid sample of your calls, emails, or chats.
+When your interactions score 85 or higher, we award you an independent certification stating that you offer superior customer service.

 Wondering if Your Customer Service is Good Enough?